What is Leadership Coaching?

 Benefits of Leadership Coaching

-If you’re aiming to build communication skills or boost emotional intelligence (also called emotional awareness)?
-Your coach might recommend targeted tools, exercises, or workshops.
-But attending is just the start, you'll only gain the experience from implementing what you’re learning as you go.
+Let’s say you’re aiming to build communication skills or boost emotional intelligence.
+If your coach shares tools, exercises, or specific workshops, showing up is just the start: You'll only gain the experience from implementing what you’re learning as you go.

 What to Expect During the Coaching Process

 Leadership coaching is not a one-time conversation or a feel-good pep talk.
-It’s a strategic, personalized process that unfolds in stages through active listening, honest dialogue, and candid feedback.
+While there are plenty of good vibes, it’s a strategic, personalized process that unfolds in stages.

-Each phase is designed to help leaders develop the tools they need to develop new skills and lead with clarity, confidence, and consistency.
+Each phase is designed to provide leaders like you with the tools needed to develop new skills and lead with a confidence that feels authentic.

 Initial Assessment

-Before getting into the work, a coach will begin with a comprehensive assessment
+Before getting into the work, the coach will conduct a comprehensive assessment

 This step seeks to gain insights into your strengths, opportunities, and current approach.
-You might go through 360-degree feedback, personality assessments (like DiSC or MBTI), or in-depth interviews to evaluate your leadership style, communication skills, and how your team members perceive you.
+Depending on the engagement, you might go through 360-degree feedback, personality assessments (like DiSC or MBTI), or interviews to evaluate your leadership style, communication skills, and more.

 It’s also when you clarify your personal goals, career goals, and any specific workplace or team challenges you need to actively support.